oya163/nepali-ner/README.md

 ## Citation

-If this paper and dataset helped you, please cite the paper
+If this dataset helped you in your research, feel free to cite the paper :)

     @misc{singh2019named,
         title={Named Entity Recognition for Nepali Language},